AIM Ginkgo Sense™ is a combination of ginkgo biloba, zeaxanthin, lutein, bilberry, and DHA for neuro health.

-No significant side effects have been recorded.
+There are no significant side effects recorded.
 Nausea has been reported by some people taking ginkgo.

 DHA (docosahexaenoic acid) is an essential fatty acid (EFA).
 EFAs are called essential because very little can be synthesized by the bodywe must obtain them from our diet.
 DHA is one of the omega-3 fatty acids, whose perhaps best-known source is fish oil.